mperezjigato/reportsweakly/week6v003.md

 Three types of calculation have been tried for each, ie sequential, fix-scale (MPI) and scaled-size (MPI) calculations.
 Data are reported only for the MPI scaled-size calculations [^1] (see below).

 Moreover, the `pyiron` HTCMS software has been locally implemented by the intern on the guest2 laptop under Ubuntu 22.04 LTS, in order to shortly start generating geometries for single-phase crystalline solid solutions as required for High-Entropy alloys [^2] calculations with LAMMPS.
 Likewise, one of the traditional problems of equilibrium molecular dynamics, the calculation of heat transport, seems to have been resolved by Stefano Baroni and co-workers via a new theory based on the cepstral analysis of current time series derived from equilibrium molecular dynamics.
-We are in the process of installing the SporTran [^3] software for heat transport in combination with LAMMPS.
+We are in the process of installing the SporTran [^3] software for heat transport calculations in combination with LAMMPS.

 ### Amorphous silica geometry generation (Vashishta)